EdZ543/resnet/README.md

-# resnet
+# Deep Residual Learning for Image Recognition
-My implementation of the paper "Deep Residual Learning for Image Recognition" in PyTorch
+This is my implementation of the Residual Network architecture in PyTorch as desccribed in the paper "Deep Residual Learning for Image Recognition"

 ## Setup
 ```